About Death Valley National Park

 To learn more about this location check out our Lee Flat Joshua Tree Forest post.

-8. Gaze into the volcanic abyss at Ubehebe Crater
+8. Ubehebe Crater

 Ubehebe Crater, pronounced “YOU-BE-HE-BE”, was not created by a meteor strike but rather volcanic activity.
 Located toward the northern end of Death Valley National Park near Scotty’s Castle, this site is worth the stop.
 Make sure to visit Little Ubehebe Crater while stopping by as many visitors find it more photogenic and stunning than it’s larger namesake.